A number of general principles or rules of thumb guide UP.

 - We practice open science.
 We work to make every step of our research as transparent as possible and we’re deeply open to feedback about how we can improve.
 As we publish data, we invite you to “check our math” and confirm for yourself that what we do is meaningful.

 - UP is always improving.
 It will never be done or perfect.
 We keep a pulse on the latest peer-reviewed research, DIY experiments, and macrotrends and regularly incorporate new findings into our work.

 - UP is primarily based on research in positive psychology, social psychology, and behavioral economics.
-We also draw from cognitive psychology, evolutionary psychology, and organizational psychology, and developmental psychology, among others.
+We also draw from cognitive psychology, evolutionary psychology, organizational psychology, and developmental psychology, among many others.
 We approach change from a complex systems perspective, which recognizes that human beings are made up of many interacting factors.